Conversion Calculator

 How much weight can a double walled box hold?

-When packing items, it is advisable to distribute the weight of items evenly to prevent any one area if the box being strained.
-If you are shipping particularly heavy items, you may want to consider reinforcing the box with additional packaging materials, such as our foam protection products, or opting for a stronger box like our extra heavy-duty boxes.
+When packing items, it is advisable to distribute the weight of items evenly to prevent any one area of the box being strained.
+If you are shipping particularly heavy items, you may want to consider reinforcing the box with additional packaging materials, such as our foam protection products.

 How much does a double wall cardboard box weigh?